Teva Tirra Review

 Teva's proprietary "Spider Rubber," which is used on the sole of the Tirra, is engineered for high-friction, high-performance situations.
-It is grippy on wet terrain and offered control on steep terrain.
-Its supportive and secure foot straps, coupled with its traction, further contributed to the performance of this sandal on adventurous terrain.
+It is grippy on wet terrain and offers control on steep terrain.
+The supportive and secure foot straps, coupled with good traction, add to the performance of this sandal on adventurous terrain.

 The Tirra is as easy to adjust as lifting its three Velcro straps.
-All of the straps have plenty of Velcro so we never noticed any of them losing their grip or needing frequent readjustment.
-Two of its straps cross the forefront of the foot, keeping it from lifting off of the footbed while hiking or walking.
-The third strap, which is placed just at the bend in the ankle, keeps your heel locked in place and prevents your foot from sliding forward.
+All of the straps have plenty of Velcro, so we never noticed any of them losing their grip or needing frequent readjustment.
+Two of the straps cross the forefront of the foot, keeping it from lifting off of the footbed while hiking or walking.
+The third strap, placed just at the bend in the ankle, keeps the heel locked in place and prevents it from sliding forward.
 That said, if you have a wide calf/ankle, then beware: it is possible this strap could rub your leg if secured too tightly.

-— Laura Lingeman & Shey Kiester
+— Joanna Trieger & Shey Kiester